keerthanamurugaiyan/Interview-notes/JavaScript.md

 **31. What is the Virtual Dom?**

       The Virtual Dom is a lightweight copy of the actual Dom in memory.
 React uses its to  improve performance by updating only the changed parts of the actual Dom.

+**32. What is a closure in javascript?**

+            A closure is a feature where an inner function has access to the outer functions variables.

+ **33. .
+What is the role of deferred scripts in JavaScript?**

+            The processing of HTML code while the page loads are disabled by nature till the script hasn't halted.
+Your page will be affected if your network is a bit slow, or if the script is very hefty.
+When you use Deferred, the script waits for the HTML parser to finish before executing it.
+This reduces the time it takes for web pages to load, allowing them to appear more quickly.

+ **34. What is Destructuring in JavaScript?**

+      oru array illa object la irukka multiple values-a separate variables-la store panna destructuring use pannuvom.

+      In JavaScript, destructuring is a way to extract values from arrays or objects and assign them to variables in a simple and concise manner.
+Instead of accessing each value individually, destructuring allows you to unpack multiple values and store them in variables easily.

+   **Example :-**

+      // Array Destructuring
+      const fruits = ['apple', 'banana', 'orange'];
+      const [fruit1, fruit2, fruit3] = fruits;
+      console.log(fruit1); // Output: apple
+      console.log(fruit2); // Output: banana
+      console.log(fruit3); // Output: orange

+      // Object Destructuring
+      const person = { name: 'John', age: 30, city: 'Chennai' };
+      const { name, age, city } = person;
+      console.log(name); // Output: John
+      console.log(age); // Output: 30
+      console.log(city); // Output: Chennai

+**35. what is the use of window object?**

+      window object is created auomatically by the browser. that represents a window of a browser. it is not an object of javascript. it is a browser object.
+      the window object is used to display the popup diolog box. lets see with description.

+   **METHODS:**
+      **alert():**
+            display the alert box containing with ok button.
+      **confirm():**
+            confirm dialog box box containing the message with ok and cancel button.
+      **prompt():**
+            display a dialog box to get input from the user.
+      **open():**
+            opens the new window.
+      **close():**
+            closes the current window.
+      **setTimeout():**
+            perform the action after specified time.